scao53/shiyacao.github.io/_pages/about.md

 </div>

 Hello, my name is Christy Yang.
 I’m a junior double majoring in SDS and Math.
 I am eager to use data and technology to drive real-world impact and to create a more inclusive society for disabled people in this lab.
+I along with Vicky Xu presented the initial results of our project (co-authored with Prof. Cao) "Examining Environmental Barriers for Disabled Employees in Different Industries and Work Spaces" at the *2023 Women in Statistics and Data Science Conference*.

 ### Elm Markert